Chagford: The Legend of Mary Whiddon

-St Michael's church contains a memorial to Mary Whiddon, dated 11 October 1641, whose death is thought to have been one of the inspirations behind an episode in R.D.
+St Michael's church contains a memorial to Mary Whiddon, dated 11 October 1641 or 1647 (the inscription is unclear), whose death is thought to have been one of the inspirations behind an episode in R.D.
 Blackmore's novel, Lorna Doone.
 Although his novel is set on Exmoor, the author may have been moved by a local legend about Mary who, it is claimed, was shot dead on her wedding day as she came out of church.
 The climax of Lorna Doone involves such a shooting, but in that case the heroine survives.

 Whether this actually happened is unclear.
 Mary's tomb records that she died "a matron, yet a maid" ("a married woman, yet a virgin").
 On the other hand, "maid" is a common term in Devon for a "girl" and the inscription may just mean that Mary died young ("although married, still just a girl").
 The church's Marriage and Burial registers for the Civil War period are lost, and the only contemporaneous record is Mary Whiddon's undated will.
 It mentions no husband, but as her maiden name is also thought to have been Whiddon (i.e. she married a cousin), it might have been written before her marriage.

 In the 21st century, a tradition has developed whereby new brides at the church lay a bouquet of flowers on Mary's memorial.
 This ritual is aimed at bringing good luck in the forthcoming marriage.

 The ghost of Mary Whiddon is said to haunt Whiddon Park House, 2 miles outside the town.